 - the family environment

-Some cases of organic failure to thrive may be resolved once underlying medical conditions are treated.
-If failure to thrive requires further care, the child’s doctor may prescribe nutritional supplements or a special diet.
+Some cases of failure to thrive may be resolvable once a doctor treats the underlying condition.
+If FTT requires further care, the child’s doctor may prescribe nutritional supplements or a special diet.

-After your child’s growth has reached normal levels, he or she may need help to keep physical and mental growth on track.
+After your child’s growth has reached normal levels, they may need help to keep physical and mental growth on track.
 Physical therapists, speech therapists, occupational therapists, dietitians, and other specialists may be able to help your child.

-If failure to thrive is treated early, your child should be able to grow normally, barring any serious medical issues.
-Failure to thrive that is not treated can result in long-term complications, including learning disabilities, emotional problems, and short stature.
+If your child receives treatment for FTT early, they should be able to grow normally, barring any serious medical issues.
+Failure to thrive that’s not treated can result in long-term complications, including learning disabilities, emotional problems, and short stature.

 Published By: Healthline Networks, Inc.